akhil-awari/Akhil_Github/House Price Prediction/README.md

 ## Project Overview<br>
 The analysis consists of 1 Jupyter notebooks.
 1. Exploratory Data Analysis +  Machine Learning Modeling.
 The detailed notebook of modeling can be found.
-The detailed notebook of EDA can be found <a href="paste_link">here</a>.
+The detailed notebook of EDA can be found <a href="https://github.com/akhil-awari/Akhil_Github/blob/main/House%20Price%20Prediction/House_price_pred.ipynb">here</a>.

-See the <a href="link">presentation slides</a> for a summary of this analysis.
+See the <a href="https://github.com/akhil-awari/Akhil_Github/blob/main/House%20Price%20Prediction/House_price_pred.pptx">presentation slides</a> for a summary of this analysis.

 Machine Learning Models Used:
 1. Linear Regression (Lasso, Ridge)